lozjackson/plawright-midi-test/README.md

 With no permissions set

-On requesting MIDI access the MIDI permission prompt is displayed, if you click "Allow", then everything works and Chrome doesn't crash
+On requesting MIDI access the MIDI permission prompt is displayed, if you click "Allow", then everything works as expected and Chrome doesn't crash

 - Sending CC messages works.
 You can see a log of sucessfully sent messages in the page
 - Sending Sysex messages works.
 You can see a log of sucessfully sent messages in the page